-A selection of Lord Lexden's letters this year to The Daily Telegraph, The Times, The New Statesman and The Spectator.
+A selection of Lord Lexden's letters this year to The Daily Telegraph, The Times, The New Statesman, The Spectator and others.
 You can read letters from previous years in the menu to the left.

 House of Lords

 08/01/20 - George III - a most conscientious king

 The Daily Telegraph

 SIR - It is very good that George III is to be the subject of an exhibition that will “seek to redefine what is known about the monarch” (report, January 3).

 That should include his remarkable stamina and devotion to state affairs.
 It was his habit to rise at six in the morning to deal with ministerial papers that had arrived overnight.
 After a morning ride, breakfast and divine service, he worked until eight-thirty in the evening, with a break in the afternoon for public occasions such as receptions for ministers and courtiers.
 He wrote all his own letters and policy papers until 1805 when failing eyesight compelled him to use a secretary.
 He was the only Hanoverian monarch to keep up such a strict daily routine, playing the flute, harpsichord or piano in the evenings for recreation.

 A leading authority on the period, Professor Peter Jupp, concluded that “ by the end of the 1770s he was probably the best-informed statesman of his time on the full range pf policy issues.”
 Sadly, mastery of detail was not always rewarded by political success.